 After signing yet another record deal with Interscope, they issued the formidable Source Tags & Codes in 2002, followed by The Secret of Elena's Tomb EP in 2003.
-Worlds Apart, a prog rock-inspired epic, arrived early in 2005.
+The elaborate Worlds Apart arrived early in 2005.
 Despite widespread acclaim for the album, its sales were disappointing, leading Keely to consider disbanding the group.
 However, he and the rest of AYWKUBTTOD found inspiration in their frustration and bounced back with So Divided -- initially conceived as an EP, but gradually expanded into a full-length effort -- in late 2006.
 Their subsequent departure from Interscope Records convinced the musicians to launch their own label, Richter Scale Records, in partnership with the Texas-based Justice Records.
 Free of the constraints of conventional label deals, the band then brewed up a batch of contemporary prog anthems and released an EP, 2008's Festival Thyme, to ramp up support for a full-length album.
 The Century of Self followed in early 2009.